Sharpening Angles for Bench & Block Planes

 Sharpening is too often the deal breaker that dissuades woodworkers from trying hand tools.
 This in unfortunate, for it requires little monetary investment to get started, is not particularly difficult to learn, and can be accomplished rather quickly with surprisingly good results.
 For detailed information on the how-to of sharpening, I recommend investing in one (or both) of the outstanding books on the subject by Ron Hock or Leonard Lee.
-Chris Schwarz has also written a number of fantastic articles on sharpening plane irons.
+Chris Schwarz has also written a number of fantastic articles on planes and sharpening plane irons.

 Getting Down to Business

 If all you want to know is what bevel angle to sharpen on your plane iron, make it 25º and call it a day.
 But if you want to better understand the reasoning behind the geometry and some of the variations possible, read on.
 In order to master your tools, it’s helpful to understand the principles behind the geometry at play.
 So, first a few concepts and then we’ll tie them all together.